23 Inches

 Most people don’t sit around calculating inches to centimeters unless they have to.
 But modern life makes it more relevant than you might expect.

 And it’s not just consumers.
-But designers, carpenters, tailors, engineers, and crafters all work across measurement systems regularly.
+Designers, carpenters, tailors, engineers, and crafters all work across measurement systems regularly.
 Precision matters in their fields, and knowing how to convert quickly and accurately is a basic skill that pays off every day.

 Real-World Examples Where This Matters

 Let’s say you’re ordering a new desk online.
-If you convert that to 152.4 cm and your gap is 155 cm, you might think you’re good.
-Day to day, the product specs list it as 60 inches wide, but your space is measured in centimeters.
+The product specs list it as 60 inches wide, but your space is measured in centimeters.
+On top of that, if you convert that to 152.
+4 cm and your gap is 155 cm, you might think you’re good.
 But if you misread it as 150 cm, you could end up with a desk that doesn’t fit.

 Or imagine you’re sewing a quilt and the template calls for a 23-inch square block.
-Still, you measure it out at 58 cm, mark it, and start cutting.
+You measure it out at 58 cm, mark it, and start cutting.
 But because you rounded down, your blocks don’t line up perfectly in the end.
 Suddenly, you’re redoing hours of work.

 These aren’t edge cases.
 They’re the kinds of small errors that add up—especially when you’re working with multiple measurements or tight tolerances.